pilotmoon/popclipweb/site/dev/js-modules.md

 ## Module actions

-::: tip Detailed API Reference
+::: tip Detailed API reference

-A fuller definition of the action object, action function and population function may be found in the
+A more detailed definition of the action object, action function and population function may be found in the
 [JavaScript API Reference](https://pilotmoon.github.io/PopClip-Extensions/modules.html).